 Four hours.
-Prerequisites: ACC 2111 and ACC 2112 and ECO 2205 and ECO 2207.
+Prerequisites: ACC 2112 and ECO 2205 and ECO 2207.
 This course presents the fundamentals of financial risk management.
 It provides a realistic and conceptually motivated overview of risk management for global corporations.
 Techniques to identify, measure and manage financial risk including use of futures, options, swaps, real options, financial engineering, value-at-risk and other risk measures are studied and applied.

 BUS 4188 INVESTMENTS